Content Creation Strategies

 6. If you have a podcast, you could convert the article into an audio format.

-What do you need to remember?
-Content can be and should be repurposed so that it is available in multiple formats to suit the preferences of different audiences.
 Some may prefer to watch videos and others may choose to read.
 By making our content more accessible in multiple formats, we meet our audiences where they are.
 Additionally, this can reduce some of the pressure around continually finding new content to create.

 Remember: creating valuable content tailored specifically for your target audience is one of the most powerful tools you have for growing your business.